Alejandro González Iñárritu: Commercials

-Critical reception

 Accolades and honors

 Iñárritu has been recognized with multiple awards for his films, including five Academy Awards, two Directors Guild of America Awards, a Producers Guild of America Award, three British Academy Film Awards, three AACTA Awards, three Golden Globe Awards, two Independent Spirit Awards, two American Film Institute Awards, and three Cannes Film Festival Award.
 He is the first Mexican director to be nominated for the Academy Award for Best Director and the Directors Guild of America Award for Outstanding Directing, and the first to win the Best Director Award at the Cannes Film Festival.
 In 2015, Iñárritu won, among many other accolades, the Directors Guild Award for Outstanding Directing, the Producers Guild of America Award for Best Theatrical Motion Picture, and the Academy Award for Best Picture, Best Original Screenplay and Best Directing for Birdman, becoming the first Mexican to win three Academy awards.
 In 2016, Iñárritu won the Academy Award for Best Director for his work on The Revenant, marking the first time in 65 years that a director has won the award in two consecutive years.
 Iñárritu is the third director to accomplish this feat, following John Ford and Joseph L. Mankiewicz.

 In 2006, Iñárritu was honored at the Gotham Awards' World Cinema Tribute, alongside fellow Mexican filmmakers Alfonso Cuarón and Guillermo del Toro.
 In 2011, he was honored with a Lifetime Achievement Award at Zurich Film Festival.
 In 2015, Iñárritu received the Sundance Institute's Vanguard Leadership Award for the "originality and independent spirit" of his films.
 He was also honored by the Los Angeles County Museum of Art at its Art + Film Gala.
-That year he received an honorary doctorate from the National Autonomous University of Mexico.
+That year, he received an honorary doctorate from the National Autonomous University of Mexico.
+In 2016, he was awarded an honorary Doctor of Fine Arts from the University of Southern California.
 In 2019, he was also made Commander of the Order of the Arts and Letters in France.